22nd Continental Regiment

-The 22nd Continental Regiment was formed on 1 January 1776 when the 2nd Connecticut Regt (1775) of Spencer's Brigade in the Main Continental Army was re-designated.
+The 22nd Continental Regiment was originally authorized as the 2nd Connecticut Regiment in the Connecticut State Troops and was organized from ten companies of volunteers from Hartford county in the state of Connecticut, United States, between 1–20 May 1775.
+It was adopted on 14 June 1775 into the Main Continental Army and assigned 22 July 1775 to Spencer's Brigade.
+The regiment was re-organized on 1 January 1776 to eight companies and re-designated as the22nd Continental Regiment.

 On 12 August 1776 Spencer's Brigade was re-designated as Parson's Brigade and on 12 November 1776 the brigade was reassigned to the Highland's Department.
 The regiment was reassigned to Mercer's Brigade of the Main Continental Army on the same date.
-On December 31, 1776, the regiment was dissolved in Peekskill, New York.
+On 31 December 1776, the regiment was dissolved in Peekskill, New York.